jvican/videoglancer/README.md

 The generated HTML mirrors the original layout.
 Each slide combines an embedded base64 JPEG frame with the captions that overlap that 30-second window, and links let you jump back to the corresponding point in YouTube.

+## Acknowledgements

+The main idea for this tool has been borrowed from the original [glancer](https://github.com/rberenguel/glancer) tool.
+Nonetheless, it's been rewritten in Python, improved with tests and bugfixes, and has yt-dlp playlist support so you can glance all videos in a playlist.